SubhadityaMukherjee/AI-knowledge-base/docs/Vertebral Arteries.md

 ---

 # Vertebral Arteries
-- The major arteries of the neck, which merge to form the [[Basilar Artery|basilar artery]].
+- The major arteries of the neck, which merge to form the [basilar artery](Basilar%20Artery.md).